ultush/brown-nature-network/immigrant-charities-canada.md

 # Charities in Canada
 Charities in Canada are incorporated organizations and are approved by Canada Revenue Agency (CRA) based on a set of criteria.
-An important distinction in the social economy between Canada and other jurisdictions such as the US, is that non-profits in the U.S. are charities and can accept charitable donations unlike in Canada where not all non-profits are charities.
+An important distinction in the social economy between Canada and other jurisdictions such as the U.S., is that in Canada all charities are non-profits, but all non-profits are not charities.
+In the U.S. nonprofits are charities and can accept charitable donations.
+In Canada where not all non-profits are charities, and therefore not all nonprofits in Canada can accept charitable donations or issue tax receipts.
 Charities in Canada are a specific legal organizational designation that can accept, for example, financial donations and issue charitable tax receipts.
 Non-profits in Canada have a broader legal designation that cannot for example issue charitable tax receipts.
 Detailed differences between charities and nonprofit organizations in Canada are described by [Canada Revenue Agency](https://www.canada.ca/en/revenue-agency/services/charities-giving/giving-charity-information-donors/about-registered-charities/what-difference-between-a-registered-charity-a-non-profit-organization.html).
 Furthermore, nonprofits in Canada can be registered or incorporated at both federal and provincial levels.
-In Canada all charities are non-profits, but all non-profits are not charities.
+Since nonprofits in Canada can be incorporated at federal or provincial levels a complete list of nonprofit organizations requires publication of a list of nonprofits by both federal and provincial governments.
+No published list of nonprofit organizations across Canada exists, much to the chagrin of the sector.
+Even worse, social sector advocates have had to take provincial governments to court to require the government publish a list of provincially registered nonprofit organizations (Blumberg).
 This research focuses on charities in Canada, and specifically on data published by the CRA on Charities in Canada.

 ## Canada Revenue Agency